nayeebmowla/portfolio-tracker/README.md

 # portfolio-tracker

-A stock portfolio tracker application that lets you monitor your investment performance, dividend tracking, and check metrics.
+A stock portfolio tracker web application that lets you monitor your investment performance, dividend tracking, and check metrics.